SahilKumar777/VoiceBot/README.md

 # VoiceBot
-Bot to answer different queries by talking with user
+Bot to answer different queries by talking with user.

-Uses

-*Speech Recognition
+An artificial intelligence (AI) powered software that can interact with users using voice Processing.
+It captures, interprets and analyzes a person's vocal input and responds to them via voice using natural language processing (NLP) and machine learning.

+## Technology Used

+  *  Natural Language Processing (NLP).

+  *  Speech Recognition.

-*Speech to text
+  *  Speech to text conversion.

-*Text to Speech
+  *  Text to Speech conversion.

-*Wikepedia
+  *  Browser and Wikepedia search.